kairos-io/kairos/docs/content/en/docs/Installation/p2p.md

 ```
 ### `network_token`

-The `network_token` is a unique, shared secret which is spread over the nodes and can be generated with the Kairos CLI.
+The `network_token` is a unique code that is shared among nodes and can be created with the Kairos CLI or `edgevpn`.
+This allows nodes to automatically connect to the same network and generates private/public key pairs for secure communication using end-to-end encryption.
-It will make all the node connect automatically to the same network.
-Every node will generate a set of private/public key pair automatically on boot that are used to communicate securely within an end-to-end encryption (E2EE) channel.

-To generate a new network token, you can use the Kairos CLI or Docker:
+To generate a new token, run:
 {{< tabpane text=true right=true  >}}
 {{% tab header="docker" %}}
 ```bash